Last updated on 2025-12-23

 The Bachelor of Arts and Science in French/Spanish & Psychology is structured to provide a well-rounded education over a four-year period.
 The program includes:

-- Core courses in psychology that cover fundamental theories and concepts.
+- Psychology courses that cover fundamental theories and practices

 Featured Experiences